mpv-player/mpv/DOCS/man/options.rst

         want.
 For example, most A/V receivers connected via HDMI and that can do 7.1 would  be served by: ``--audio-channels=7.1,5.1,stereo``

-``--audio-normalize-downmix=<yes|no>``
-    Enable/disable normalization if surround audio is downmixed to stereo (default: no).
-If this is disabled, downmix can cause clipping.
-If it's enabled, the output might be too silent.
-It depends on the source audio.

-    Technically, this changes the ``normalize`` suboption of the ``lavrresample`` audio filter, which performs the downmixing.

-    If downmix happens outside of mpv for some reason, this has no effect.

 ``--audio-display=<no|attachment>``
     Setting this option to ``attachment`` (default) will display image attachments (e.g. album cover art) when playing audio files.
 It will